 Reflecting on Successes

-If you record your major accomplishments and achievements in a form that you can look back on later, and look at when you feel down or low on motivation at work, you can switch to a more positive outlook.
-Looking back on your small growth, such as being able to do something you were not able to do before, will also motivate you to take the next step.
+If you record your major accomplishments and achievements in a form that you can look back later on, or look at when you’re feeling down at work, you can switch to a more positive outlook.
+Looking back on your small growth, such as being able to do something you weren’t able to do before, will also motivate you to take the next step.

 Change the work environment

 Redecorating your desk area for a change of scenery, placing something that lifts your spirits, or changing your work environment just a little will relax your mind and increase your motivation.
-If you are working remotely from home, you may want to try using a coworking space.
-There are no coworking spaces in my neighborhood that I can easily visit on a whim, so I always hope that such an environment will be created.
+If you are working remotely from home, you may want to try using a co-working space.
+There are no co-working spaces in my neighborhood that I can easily visit so I always hope that such an environment will be created.

 Have ideals and goals

-If you find a role model for your work or have an ideal success goal for the work you are holding on to, you may be able to stay positive about achieving your goal, even if you stumble a bit along the way.
-It may be necessary to talk to each other as a team about the project’s success goals rather than just as individuals.
+If you find a role model for your work or have an ideal success goal for the work you are holding on to, you may be able to stay positive in achieving your goal, even if you stumble a bit along the way.
+It may be necessary to talk to your co workers about the project’s success goals rather than talking by yourself.

 What would be good to have as part of the corporate culture